DETAILED ACTION

 Regarding claims 122-125 Valamehr et al. teaches that the iPSC can be differentiated to a specific cell type including any hematopoietic lineage (paragraph 0117).
 Hematopoietic stem and progenitor cells include macrophages (paragraph 0101).
 T cells include gamma delta T cells (γδ T cells) (paragraph 0102).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to differentiate the iPSC into any desired hematopoietic cell type.
 Since Valamehr et al. suggests all the claimed cell types can be obtained from iPSC there is a reasonable expectation of success.

 Regarding claims 128 and 132-133, firstly, the comparison in the claim to cells without disruption of the B2M gene.
-Since Valamehr et al. teaches the same disruption in the B2M gene, the method taught in Valamehr et al. would be expected to provide an increase in proliferation rate of differentiating cells, downregulation of MHC class 1 expression and/or activity; reduced or eliminated NK-cell fratricide.
+The same disruption is taught by Valamehr et al. and Peng et al., thus the combination of the teachings of Valamehr et al. and Peng et al. would be expected to provide an increase in proliferation rate of differentiating cells, downregulation of MHC class 1 expression and/or activity; reduced or eliminated NK-cell fratricide.
 "A 'whereby' clause that merely states the result of the limitations in the claim adds nothing to the patentability or substance of the claim."
 Texas Instruments, Inc. v.
 International Trade Comm., 988 F.2d 1165, 1172 (Fed.
 Cir.
 1993).
 See also Minton v.
 National Assoc. of Securities Dealers, Inc., 336 F.3d 1373, 1381 (Fed.
 Cir.
 2003) ("A whereby clause in a method claim is not given weight when it simply expresses the intended result of a process step positively recited.").
 Note MPEP 2111.04.

 In this case, claims 128 and 132-133, use the term "wherein", rather than "whereby", but it is concluded that the terms should be treated the same…the wherein clause does not inform the artisan of how the “contacting”, “disruption" and “differentiating” steps are performed; rather, the wherein clause merely characterizes the results of those steps.
 Therefore, we determine that the "wherein" clause is not entitled to weight in construing the claim.
 Nonetheless, Valamehr et al. teaches feeder cells can be used to enhance proliferation capacity (paragraph 0132); Figure 3 shows that the iPSC-derived NK cells represent greater proliferation (paragraph 0298) suggesting claim 128.
 Valamehr et al. teaches that the iPSC-derived cells comprises one or more inducible suicide gene integrated at one or more desired integration sites comprising beta-2 microglobulin (B2M).
 In some embodiments, the genome-engineered iPSC-derived cells comprising one or more suicide genes further comprise one or more in/del comprised in one or more endogenous genes associated with immune response regulation and mediation, including, but not limited to, check point genes, endogenous T cell receptor genes, and MHC class I suppressor genes (paragraph 0249) suggesting claim 132.
 Fig. 5 shows that HLA-G expression rescues B2M null iPSCs from killing by NK cells (paragraph 0039) suggesting claim 133.